docVed/Recipies/source/docs/savory/Ramen.md

 Prepare ahead of time.
 Must marinate between 2 hours and 24 hours before serving.

+1. In a small saucepan, mix **soy sauce**, **mirin**, **vinegar**, and **Chinese 5 spice**
+2. Bring marinade to the boil, then remove heat and let sit
-1. Pre-boil water in a small pot
+3. Pre-boil water in a small pot
-2. Gently lower eggs into pot with a spoon
-3. Boil for 6.5 minutes
+4. Gently lower **eggs** into pot with a spoon and Boil for 6.5 minutes
-4. Prepare a bowl of cold (preferably iced) water
+5. Prepare a bowl of cold (preferably iced) water
-5. In a separate container, mix soy sauce, mirin, vinegar, and Chinese 5 spice powder
-6. Drain eggs and put in the cold water for at least one minute.
+6. Drain eggs and dunk in cold water for at least one minute.
-7. Gently shell the eggs (starting from the wider end first)
+7. Gently shell the eggs (starting from the wider end first) and place them into a zip-lock bag.
+8. Fill the zip-lock bag with marinade, remove air to ensure all parts of the eggs are submerged and refrigerate for 2-24 hours.

 ### Ramen Broth